Project Introduction

 There are three main stages where council will provide the public and other stakeholders with opportunities to provide input into the PSP project.
 These stages are consistent with the PSP 2.0 Guidelines as adopted by the Minister for Planning in 2021:

-- Public exhibition of the planning scheme amendment (late 2024).
+• Public exhibition of the planning scheme amendment (2025).

 Council completed early engagement between November 2022 and March 2023 with the following activities:

-The co-design stage of engagement will involve a series of facilitated workshop with the public and stakeholders to:
+The co-design stage of engagement will involve a series of facilitated workshops with the public and stakeholders to:

-Council will publish more information about this process later in the year.
+Council will publish more information about this process in 2024.

 To inform the preparation of the PSP and DCP, a range of background technical assessments are required.
 The assessments provide important technical information to inform the planning for the area, however, are not formally adopted documents by the Colac Otway Shire Council.